-Before you buy a new car, it’s a good idea to review your insurance options with an insurance broker like Max Insurances.
+Before you buy a new car, it’s a good idea to review your insurance options with an Insurance Adviser like those at Max Insurances.
 By reviewing insurance cover for different types of vehicles, you’ll have a much clearer idea of what you’ll be paying and it may help you decide the type of car you want to buy.

 3. Your driving history